puppetlabs/bolt/documentation/bolt_installing.md

 Packaged versions of Bolt are available for many modern Linux distributions, as well as macOS and Windows.

+> **What about Puppet?** You don't need to install Puppet to use Bolt.
+If you have Puppet installed on your machine, Bolt uses its internal version of Puppet and does not conflict with the Puppet version you have installed.

+> **Note:** Bolt automatically collects data about how you use it.
+If you want to opt out of providing this data, you can do so.
+For more information see, [Analytics data collection](bolt_installing.md#analytics-data-collection)

 Have questions?
 Get in touch.
 We're in #bolt on the [Puppet community Slack](https://slack.puppet.com/).

-**Tip:** Bolt uses an internal version of Puppet that supports tasks and plans, so you do not need to install Puppet.
-If you use Bolt on a machine that has Puppet installed, Bolt uses its internal version of Puppet and does not conflict with the Puppet version you have installed.

-**Note:** Bolt automatically collects data about how you use it.
-If you want to opt out of providing this data, you can do so.
-For more information see, [Analytics data collection](bolt_installing.md#analytics-data-collection)

 ## Installing Bolt on Windows